 With those settings dialed in, I took a quick snap of some grass at my feet… here’s the SOOC (straight-out-of-camera shot- no editing).
 [9:08pm]

 I knew I was fairly close with this.
 I saw some blue in the sky, and the grass wasn’t blown out.
 Time to shoot the ground where I actually would be standing- and to test on a human subject. (more SOOC)

 (note that I didn’t have my backlight setup in the spot at this point- I nearly forgot it!)

 Yay!
 Nearly spot on. 🙂 Lauren was a tad bright, so when I ran back to grab the couple, I mentally decided to have them stand a tad bit farther.
 I outran the couple (not hard to do when one is in a wedding dress haha) and set up my backlight, while Lauren tried desperately to hold down my sail of a parabolic umbrella. 😉

 I gave the couple a bounce umbrella to hold- both to keep them dry and because I thought it would be cute. 🙂 The choice of a bounce was deliberate- I wanted the light from both flashes to hit and reflect a tiny bit off the white surface, helping to “fill in” their upper bodies- but I didn’t want to use a totally white shoot-through, because the umbrella as a whole would be super white and take away a lot of visual interest from the couple.

 Time to do this for real!
-I ran over and shouted over the storm some posing instructions, which Jami and Jon absolutely NAILED.
-(Jami is a photographer, too, so she knows her posing stuff!)
+I shouted over the storm with some posing instructions, which Jami and Jon absolutely NAILED.

 Do you always use your strobe for nighttime or reception shots?